On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Problem Setting and Related Background

 \subsection{D2D Caching Problem Setting}

 We consider a D$2$D network composed of $K$ users, which are able to receive all the other users' transmissions (see Fig. \ref{fig:scheme}).
 We assume a collision avoidance protocol for which when a user transmits, all the other stay quiet and listen (e.g., this can be implemented in a practical wireless network using CSMA, as in the IEEE 802.11 standard).
-Users make requests from a fixed file database of $N$ files $\boldsymbol{W} := (W_1,\dots, W_N)$ each with a length of $F$ bits.
-We assume that the requests are known to all users via some control channel.
-Since the amount of bits necessary to notify the requests is much less than the actual requested data delivery, the overhead incurred by the request broadcasting is neglected (as in virtually all papers on coded caching appeared in the literature, e.g., \cite{maddah2014fundamental,ji2016fundamental,shariatpanahi2016multi,pedarsani2016online}).
-Every user has a memory of $MF$ bits, $M < N$, at its disposal.
-The system operation can be divided into two phases, namely, into the \emph{placement} and \emph{delivery} phases.
+The system comprises also a server with a fixed content file database of $N$ files $\boldsymbol{\mathcal{W}} := (W_1,\dots, W_N)$ each with a length of $F$ bits.
+Every user has a cache memory of $MF$ bits, $M < N$, at its disposal.
+Following the classical information theoretic coded caching paradigm \cite{maddah2014fundamental,ji2016fundamental}, the system operation can be divided into two phases, namely, the \emph{placement} and \emph{delivery} phases.